Our Festival Cultural Ambassadors

 Colin Archibald

 I am honoured to serve as a Cultural Ambassador for Perth Festival, representing diverse voices and stories that connect heritage, identity, and belonging.
 Of Jamaican heritage, born in London and now based in Perth, my journey has been shaped by resilience, creativity, and a deep commitment to community empowerment.
 As a storyteller, playwright, and curator, I use art to spark dialogue, challenge perspectives, and build bridges across cultures.
-My workexplores personal and historical narratives that has resonated with audiences, while my community engagement work creates pathways for youth, underrepresented voices, and new cultural connections.
+My work explores personal and historical narratives that has resonated with audiences, while my community engagement work creates pathways for youth, underrepresented voices, and new cultural connections.
 At Perth Festival, I hope to amplify stories that inspire empathy, celebrate diversity, and showcase the transformative power of creativity by building awareness and accessibility to the arts.